I am part of the “Fellowship of the Unashamed Woman” that God wants to use.

 Overview

 After a debut performance in August of 1995 for Woman Fest-a day-long celebration of the 75th Anniversary of Women’s Right to vote-the group of thirty-five women decided to embrace a musical ministry that reflects their diverse faith traditions and love for gospel music.
 The group adopted the name AKOMA because it symbolizes their African heritage, spiritual roots and desire to serve the Rochester community.
 Dr. David A. Anderson/Sankofa recommended the name AKOMA, based on research and knowledge of the group’s mission.
-Twenty-one Rochester area churches are currently represented on AKOMA’s 2023 roster of more than 31 active sister-members.
+Twenty-three Rochester area churches are currently represented on AKOMA’s 2024 roster of thirty-eight members.

 On June 22, 1996, AKOMA made her debut concert and established the Nona Patterson Chambers (NPC) Scholarship in honor of her elder member and adopted mother.
 Three recipients received the Mother Nona Scholarship in its first year.
-Since that time, AKOMA has awarded one hundred and sixty college-bound young African American women, a portion of the more than $250,000 collected as a part of the NPC Scholarship fund.
+Since that time and including the nine 2024 recipients, AKOMA has awarded one hundred and sixty-nine (169) college-bound young African American women, a portion of the more than $263,000 collected as a part of the NPC Scholarship fund.